Rui-San/LAPR2_2023_2024/docs/sprintA/us008/01.requirements-engineering/Readme.md

 >
 > **Answer:** Data that allow to identify the vehicle like Plate, brand and model, as well as, the data that allowed to select/insert te vehicle in the list, number of kms, frequency of checkup and the last checkup.

->**Question** By what percentage of the checkup frequency should the vehicle appear in need of a checkup?
+> **Question:** By what percentage of the checkup frequency should the vehicle appear in need of a checkup?
 >
 > **Answer:** Consider 5%.

+> **Question:** What is the word "x" missing on the following sentence?
+"The list must clearly identify the vehicles through: plate number, brand, model and the "x" that justified the checkup need."
+>
+> **Answer:** "x" DATA:
+current kms, frequency, last checkup kms, next checkup (optimal) kms

 ### 1.3.
 Acceptance Criteria